-The role of the Nomination Committee is to develop and maintain a formal, rigorous and transparent procedure for making recommendations on appointments and reappointments of members of the Board.
+The role of the NomCo is to develop and maintain a formal, rigorous and transparent procedure for making recommendations on appointments and reappointments of members of the Board.
 The NomCo is authorised by the Board to obtain, at the company's expense, outside legal or other professional advice on any matters within its terms of reference.
 Furthermore, it is able to utilise internal resources including access to the Company Secretariat for assistance as required.

-The Committee's responsibility and authority covers the firm and its subsidiary for:
+The NomCo's responsibility and authority includes:

-- Reviewing the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and make recommendations to the Board with regard to any changes; - Reviewing the succession plans for the Board and the firm's Senior Management Function holders; - Reviewing the leadership needs of the organisation, both executive and non-executive with a view to ensuring the continued ability of the organisation to compete effectively in the marketplace; and - Assessing the suitability of candidates to fill Senior Manager Function positions under SM&CR and meeting the firm's obligations under Fitness and Propriety in respect of its NEDs.
+- Reviewing the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and make recommendations to the Board with regard to any changes; - Reviewing the succession plans for the Board and the firm's SMF holders; - Reviewing the leadership needs of the organisation, both executive and non-executive with a view to ensuring the continued ability of the organisation to compete effectively in the marketplace; and - Assessing the suitability of candidates to fill SMF positions under SM&CR and meeting the firm's obligations under Fitness and Propriety in respect of its NEDs.